 - 1 teaspoon kosher salt

 - 1 cup coconut milk

-- For the garnish: Fresh cilantro (or parsley), Crispy Quinoa
+- For the garnish: Fresh cilantro and Crispy Quinoa

-- Roast the squash: Preheat the oven to 375F.
-Cut the squash in half and remove the seeds.
+- Preheat the oven to 375°F. Cut the squash in half and remove the seeds.
 Brush with olive oil and sprinkle with kosher salt.
 Roast until tender, about 30 to 45 minutes, depending on the squash.
-(Note: For the mini hubbard, since it was so thick, we pre-roasted it at 375F for about 30 minutes, and then cut it in half and roasted it with the other squash.
-We added butternut and delicata to bring out more of a sweet flavor, since that squash was more on the savory side).
+Remove the flesh from the skin, and use an immersion blender, blender or food processor to pureed it.
+Measure out 5 cups.

-- Finely mince 2 shallots.
-In a large stock pot, add 1½ tablespoons olive oil.
-Add the shallots and saute 2 to 3 minutes, until softened.
+- Mince 2 shallots.
+In a large stockpot, add 1½ tablespoons olive oil.
+Add the shallots and sauté 2 to 3 minutes, until softened.

-- Stir in 2 tablespoons curry powder, 1 tablespoons garam masala, 1 teaspoon cumin, and ½ to ¾ teaspoon cayenne (depending on your spice tolerance) to coat the shallots.
-Then add the 5 cups squash puree, 1 quart broth and 1 teaspoon kosher salt.
-Simmer for several minutes.
+- Stir in 2 tablespoons curry powder, 1 tablespoon garam masala, 1 teaspoon cumin, and ½ teaspoon cayenne to coat the shallots.
+Then add the 5 cups squash puree, 1 quart vegetable broth and 1 teaspoon kosher salt.
+Simmer for 10 minutes.

 - Stir in 1 cup coconut milk.
 Taste and adjust seasonings as desired.

-- Serve with chopped fresh cilantro (or parsley), a drizzle of coconut milk, and Crispy Quinoa.
+- Serve with chopped fresh cilantro, a drizzle of extra coconut milk, and Crispy Quinoa.